polkascan/py-substrate-metadata-docs/docs/imbue/democracy.md

 The dispatch of this call must be `FastTrackOrigin`.

 - `proposal_hash`: The hash of the current external proposal.
 - `voting_period`: The period that is allowed for voting on this proposal.
-	Must be always greater than zero.
+Increased to Must be always greater than zero.
 	For `FastTrackOrigin` must be equal or greater than `FastTrackVotingPeriod`.
 - `delay`: The number of block after voting has ended in approval and this should be